A liturgical resource of the Catholic Archdiocese of Melbourne

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

 • Explore the idea of vocation in all its rich diversity.
-You could invite a priest or a religious brother or sister to talk about their vocation.
-Invite a married couple or single lay person to do the same.
+You could invite a priest or religious brother or sister to discuss their vocation.
+Invite a married couple or single layperson to do the same.

-• You could speak about the work of missionaries today, or even invite a returned missioner to be with the group.
-Resources and personnel may be available from Catholic Mission, Melbourne Overseas Mission or St Columban’s Mission Society.
+• You could discuss the work of missionaries today, or even invite a returned missioner to be with the group.
+Resources and personnel may be available from the Catholic Mission, Melbourne Overseas Mission or St Columban’s Mission Society.

 Symbols and images